mustang-im/json-autotranslate/README.md

 2. `false` - the default option
 3. `dynamic` - which detects if there's any HTML tags present and if there is then escape because times not all strings are HTML.

+Note: `dynamic` option only available for DeepL at the moment.

 ## Available Services

 As of this release, json-autotranslate offers five services: